Accident Collision & Reconstruction

 This shared technology provides Midland Police access to world class police applications at a reduced cost by collaborating on all elements of application design, development, testing and implementation.
 Our IT unit develops in-house solutions, saving our citizens significant commercial acquisition and licensing costs, and in the spirit of the technology cooperative, shares those with our law enforcement peers, affording other municipalities the benefits of our solutions for the common purpose of intelligence-lead effective policing.

 This specialized unit uses a combination of classic and cutting edge technology to assist in criminal investigations.
 A blend of techniques, tools and technology assist our investigators in documenting elusive evidence, ensuring officer safety and monitoring criminal activities on the telephone, internet, in homes and businesses and public spaces.
 Our ability to perform these functions in-house allows us to conduct technical investigations in a prompt and timely manner not available to agencies without this expertise.
 Alternatively we would request the assistance of other partner agencies and wait for their assistance on a priority basis.

 The specialized techniques, methods and technologies are a trade secret but play a vital role in the successful prosecution of area criminal activity.

 This specialized unit uses an industry-standard Avid Pro HD non-linear video suite along with a host of hardware and software including the court-proven dTective toolset from Ocean Systems.
-Our video analysts work with analog and digital video evidence from crime scenes and optimize them for investigative and court purposes.
+Our video analysts use accepted scientific methodologies like ACE-V(R) when working with analog and digital audio/video evidence from crime scenes and other sources and optimizes them for investigative and court purposes.